DfMA: Design for Manufacture and Assembly

-Bennett Architectural are big advocates of off-site construction strategy DfMA (Design for Manufacture and Assembly) having used it on three large projects to date.
+Bennett Architectural are big advocates of the offsite construction strategy DfMA (Design for Manufacture and Assembly) having used it on a number of large projects to date.

-As the Autumn 2017 Budget by the Government detailed, off-site construction is set to become more and more pivotal for large scale construction projects going forward.
-The construction industry takes up 53% of the entire UK emissions, methods such as DfMA can reduce this substantially.
+The construction industry takes up 53% of the entire UK emissions; methods such as DfMA can reduce this substantially.

 - Faster project completion